dlebars/SLProj/namelists/README.txt

 #                   "DC16T"  DeConto and Pollard 2016 with with temperature sensitivity
 #                   "LEV14"  Levermann et al. 2014, only the 3 ice shelves models
 #                   "LEV20"  Levermann et al. 2020, 17 models
+#                   "B19":   Antarctic contribution from Bamber et al. 2019 SEJ, this
+#                   method does not split between SMB and dynamics so in the code it
+#                   is all attributed to SMB and dynamics is 0 in this case.
 #                   "SROCC"  IPCC SROCC report, only defined for RCP8.5.
 For other
 #                            scenarios SROCC is similar to AR5
+#                   "AR6": Uses the numbers from IPCC AR6 (with normal distribution
+#                   assumption)
 # GIC: Glaciers and ice caps
 # Possible choices: "AR5" or "AR6"
 # GAM: Uncertainty of climate models